nateolin/recreation.gov-scraper/readme.md

-# Recreation.gov Going to the Sun Road Web Scraper
+# Recreation.gov Going to the Sun Road Script

 ### Steps to yeet this sucker